Asian action movies, Hindu deity influenced actor Dev Patel’s directorial debut Monkey Man

 Copley, who had worked with Patel on the science-fiction actioner Chappie (2015), recalls the hours-long dinner where Patel convinced him to join the Monkey Man cast.

 “He pitched the whole thing, from beginning to end.
-He literally started pitching the shots, and I’d already said yes,” says the 50-year-old South African actor, who also starred in the science-fiction film District 9 (2009).
+He started pitching the shots, and I’d already said yes,” says the 50-year-old South African actor, who also starred in the science-fiction film District 9 (2009).

 The South by Southwest film festival is the first time Copley has seen the finished movie, which has garnered glowing reviews, with a 93 per cent Tomatometer rating on the review-aggregation site Rotten Tomatoes.